 There’s a trick to know here.
 A high-quality product will list the components of the mattress pad and cushioning layer right up front.
 You’ll easily be able to find a description on the manufacturer’s website, mattress tag and elsewhere.
 If you can’t find this info with ease, the chances are pretty good the content of the product are cheap.

 So that’s how you can go about finding the best cot bed mattress with springs.
 Let’s move on to tips on finding a suitable choice when it’s made of foam:

 2. Foam Mattresses

 Aside from springs, the other option is foam.
-Most foam mattresses are made from polyurethane, but some have proprietary foam construction made from unique materials.
-Foam is lightweight, waterproof and conforms well to the shape of anybody, even tiny ones.
+Most memory foam mattresses are made from polyurethane, but some have proprietary foam construction made from unique materials.
+Foam is lightweight, waterproof, and conforms well to the shape of anybody, even tiny ones.

 Check foam firmness by pressing on the center and the edges.
 The indentation shouldn’t last long.
 You want almost instant snapback.
 Fold which molds too easily doesn’t provide enough support.

 Density is another important factor.
 The denser the foam is, the better.
 Density can be determined by placing your hands on each side of the mattress and pressing towards the center.
 Your hands should not be able to touch – ideally, they shouldn’t even come close.
 The more resistance, the denser the foam.